hotrodorm/hotrod/hotrod-project/docs/docs-4/livesql/syntax/subqueries.md

     .execute();
 ```

-**Note**: Oracle and MariaDB do not support naming the columns externally.
-You can still
-use `.as()` in the subquery select list to name the columns.
+**Note**: Oracle and MariaDB do not support externally naming the columns of a table expression.
+You can still use `.as()` in the subquery select list to name the columns.

 ### 6. Common Table Expressions (CTEs)